build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 We've used this term DNS several times now.
 What are we talking about when we mention DNS???

-DNS, or domain name service, is the name resolution process that scales to the size of The Internet™.
+DNS, or domain name system, is the name resolution process that scales to the size of The Internet™.
 Just like with everything else we've explored, there are many ways to implement DNS.
 The simplest solution is to have a single DNS server which manages name resolution for the entire internet.
 Obviously, that wouldn't scale, but that's a topic for another chapter.

 Because this is an open standard, there are a lot of choices for which software you can use to implement your DNS server.
 We decided to use software called [knot](https://www.knot-dns.cz/).